relic374/hydro/README.md

 <br>
 If you are on Windows, navigate to `src/hydro` and type `.\install.sh`<br>
 If you are on MacOS or Linux, navigate to `src/hydro` and type `./install.sh`

+# Info
+To run, either double click on the executable or run it by entering in the terminal `.\hydro` on Windows and `./hydro` on MacOS & Linux.
+The executable it spits out will, per the default, be for your own operating system.
+To create executable for other platforms, run it like `.\hydro --spec` on Windows and `./hydro --spec` on MacOS and Linux.